Kalyan1210/Kalyan1210/README.md

 Reach out at: **[yalla.saikalyan@gmail.com](mailto:yalla.saikalyan@gmail.com)**
 Connect on LinkedIn: [in/sai-kalyan-996244128](https://linkedin.com/in/sai-kalyan-996244128)

 Fun Fact: I once modeled a wellbore using MATLAB and still had time to hit 182K WRPS in sales as a business head.
-Data or dollars, I make both work as no data ois worthy if nt useful to business. 😉
+Data or dollars, I make both work as no data is worthy if not useful to business. 😉

 <!---